Private, In-Home Tutoring in Portsmouth, Rhode Island

-SchoolTutoring Academy’s tutoring programs for Portsmouth students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Portsmouth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Portsmouth School Department uses the Common Core State Standards (CCSS) as a basis for its curricula, according to the guidelines given by RIDE, the Rhode Island Department of Education.
 The CCSS address the subjects of Mathematics and English Language Arts, with a focus on incorporating and mastering foundational skills early and maintaining use of these skills throughout the school career and beyond.

 We currently cover the following Portsmouth-area school district: Portsmouth School Department.

 Educating Our Parents: Understanding the Portsmouth District Curriculum

 The Mathematics standards are divided into eleven categories which are referred to domains.
 The domains are counting and cardinality, operations and algebraic thinking, number and operations in base ten and fractions, measurement and data, geometry, ratios and proportional relationships, the number system, expressions and equations, statistics and probability, and functions.